msalaman/BotBoi3000/readme.md

 2. Now that you have Windows, download [32-bit JRE](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) (choose the Windows x86 online version).
 Make sure the install location is listed as the default "Program Files (x86)/Java/name_of_JRE_version" because ~~we don't want to add support for changing from the default install location~~ it's super vitally important for technical reasons you wouldn't understand.

-3. Now that you have ~~Confused your computer by giving it 32 bit Java in addition to the 64 bit Java you probably already had~~ successfully installed a 32-bit JRE, please clone our repository to some location on your computer.
+3. Now that you have successfully installed a 32-bit JRE, please clone our repository to some location on your computer.

 4. Open ~~Command Prompt~~ Powershell and navigate to the cloned repository.